Maldives to hold run-off vote despite court delay: official

 He secured 45.45 percent in the first round, short of the 50 percent needed for outright victory, and his party promptly announced mass protests against the postponement.

-A Reuters reporter saw police taking away at least three people in the crowd gathered outside the building in handcuffs.

-Thousands of Nasheed’s supporters gathered near the country’s tsunami monument in Male, the capital of the chain of islands that is home to a series of luxury hotels popular with tourists from around the world.

-Abdulla Yameen, half-brother of long-time ruler Maumoon Abdul Gayoom was placed second in the presidential poll, just ahead of Gasim Ibrahim, a tourism and media tycoon who was finance minister under Gayoom.
+In second place was Abdulla Yameen, half-brother of long-time ruler Maumoon Abdul Gayoom, and just behind him in third was Gasim Ibrahim, a tourism and media tycoon who was finance minister under Gayoom.

 Whether the second round will be held on September 28 remains to be seen.
 Although the MDP controls parliament, the police have already informed the election commission that they will abide by the Supreme Court ruling.